 8 Tools to Pack to Survive the Great Outdoors

 You never know where you might have to hunker down for the night if you’re lost in the woods or some other seemingly endless natural environment like the desert.
 That’s why it’s nice to have a compact, emergency sleeping bag on hand.
 This is a great way to pack to survive.

 Leaves and grass won’t keep you very comfortable at night, so bring along an extra layer of padding, especially if you’re dealing with the frigid cold.
 Your normal body temperature should be around 98.6 degrees F, but hypothermia will set in if your body temperature dips below 95 degrees F. There are just three degrees between you and devastating heat loss.

 To stay warm, use a thermal sleeping bag made with Mylar, a polyester inner coating that protects against the cold.
 Keeping a fire-starter on hand isn’t a bad idea either.

 When you’re driving off-road, there’s always a chance you could get stuck in an unexpected pile of dirt, sand, or snow, depending on where you’re driving.
+Therefore it is important that you pack to survive these situations.
 If you find yourself in a pinch, use a shovel to dig out the area behind your tires to give them more traction.
 Instead of lugging around a massive metal shovel, keep it light and choose a folding shovel instead.

 You can also bring along a set of traction pads—rubber mats that give your tires something to grab onto—to make sure you don’t get stuck in the wild.